 Take a Tour of Eureka Springs

-Taking a tour of Eureka Spring is a great way to get to know the city better.
+A tour of Eureka Springs is a great way to get to know the city better.

-There are several tours of Eureka Springs available including walking tours, a trolley tour, and more.
+Several Eureka Springs tours are available, including walking tours, a trolley tour, and more.

 One of our favorite tours is the Downtown-N-Underground Tour.
-This takes you to underground sites around town that are not usually seen by visitors.
+This takes you to downtown underground sites visitors do not usually see.